HOW CAN GENEROSITY DRIVE BETTER BUSINESS?

 The Storyteller

-Tom founded Drop Dead Generous after roles as Global Creative Strategist at Meta and Managing Director of the Infectious Generosity initiative at TED.
-In 2012 he became the youngest person in the UK to donate a kidney to a stranger.
+Tom co-founded Drop Dead Generous after roles as Global Creative Strategist at Meta and Managing Director of TED’s Infectious Generosity initiative.
+Also known as The Free Help Guy, helping people for free with everything from naming babies to finding bone marrow donors.
+In 2012, he also became the youngest person in the UK to donate a kidney to a stranger.

 John J Sweeney